oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 These structures are illustrated and explained in more detail in [Section&nbsp;3.1.3.1, Native JSON Representation](#3131-native-json-representation).
-JADN can also be represented in multiple formats, both textual and graphical, and automated tooling can transform a JADN model between the different representations without loss of information.
+JADN can be represented in multiple formats, both textual and graphical, and automated tooling can transform a JADN model between the different representations without loss of information.
 The Native JADN representation as JSON data is